Best Vegetables for Vertical Trellises (High-Yield Crops for Small Spaces)

 Top Vegetables That Thrive on Trellises

-Quick list: These are the most reliable vertical growers for patios, balconies, and tight plots.
+Quick list: These are some of the most reliable vertical growers for patios, balconies, and tight plots.

 1. Peas (snow peas, sugar snaps)